20 January 2026

 6 Minutes Read

 In the world of trading, many investors make the mistake of looking only for “reversal” signals-those dramatic moments when a trend flips.
-However, seasoned professional traders know that real money is often made by identifying continuation patterns.
+However, seasoned professional traders know that technical analysts often study continuation patterns by identifying continuation patterns.
 These signals tell you that the market is just taking a breather before resuming its original direction.

-One of the most reliable, yet frequently overlooked, continuation signals is the mat hold candlestick pattern.
-Whether you are navigating a red-hot rally or a steep sell-off, understanding the mechanics of the bearish mat hold pattern and its bullish counterpart can give you the confidence to stay in a trade when others are prematurely jumping ship.
+One of the commonly studied, yet frequently overlooked, continuation signals is the mat hold candlestick pattern.
+Whether you are navigating a red-hot rally or a steep sell-off, understanding the mechanics of the bearish mat hold pattern and its bullish counterpart can help traders interpret ongoing trend structure when others are prematurely jumping ship.

 In this comprehensive guide, we will break down the structure, psychology, and trading strategies for these patterns in detail.

 The mat hold candlestick pattern is a five-candle continuation formation.
-Unlike a reversal pattern (like a Hammer or Shooting Star) that suggests a change in direction, the Mat Hold confirms that the prevailing trend is strong enough to overcome a brief period of counter-trend movement.
+Unlike a reversal pattern (like a Hammer or Shooting Star) that suggests a change in direction, the Mat Hold is generally interpreted as a continuation pattern to overcome a brief period of counter-trend movement.

 Visually, it looks like a “step” in a staircase.
 It consists of one large trending candle, followed by three small corrective candles, and finalized by a fifth candle that resumes the initial trend.

-While it is very similar to the “Rising Three Methods” or “Falling Three Methods,” the Mat Hold is considered more robust because the three corrective candles do not necessarily have to stay within the range of the first candle body.
+While it is very similar to the “Rising Three Methods” or “Falling Three Methods,” the Mat Hold is considered structurally different because the three corrective candles do not necessarily have to stay within the range of the first candle body.
 This “gap” or slight overlap gives it its unique “Mat Hold” name.

 Before we dive into the bearish side, it is crucial to understand the more common bullish mat hold candlestick pattern.
-This pattern appears during an uptrend and signals that buyers are still in control despite a minor dip in price.
+This pattern appears during an uptrend and signals that may indicate continued buying interest despite a minor dip in price.

 Day 1 A large bullish (green) candle that reinforces the existing uptrend.